Automattic/WP-Job-Manager/readme.txt

 * Changed get_the_time to get_post_time
 * Added textarea and wp-editor to form api
 * When using the job submit form, generate a more unqiue slug for the job - company-location-type-job-title
+* Ability to remove image from job submission form

 = 1.5.0 =
 * Ability to edit job expiration date manually via admin